What Is Geofencing? Everything You Need to Know

 of users utilized location-based services on their smartphones in 2019

-Geofencing technology powers everything from playing Pokemon Go to finding a ride across town.
+Geofencing software powers everything from playing Pokemon Go to finding a ride across town.
 Consider how essential location is to daily activities such as:

 - Avoiding traffic congestion on our morning commute